Agriculture

 Top Agro-Based Industries - Textile Industry

-Textile industry is one of the major contributors to the India’s GDP growth and foreign exchange reserve.
-It contributes around 4 percent to the country's total GDP.
-This industry is self-reliant and generates everything from raw materials to the final goods for their own customers.
-The raw materials are cotton, silk, jute and sometimes artificial fibre, and the final products are clothes, household items, etc. The textile industry involves spinning, weaving, processing, and apparel manufacturing.
-Maharashtra and Gujarat are the top cotton textiles producing states in India.
+Textile industry is one of the major contributors of the economy to the nation in GDP growth and foreign exchange.
+It contributes around 4% to the GDP of the country.
+This industry is self-reliant and generates everything from raw material to the final goods for their own customers.

 Food Processing Industry